-In this blog, we’ll be taking a look at how fintech fares when it comes to gender equity, sharing the experiences of some of Versapay’s own women leaders, and exploring how the industry can hope to close its gender gap.
+In this blog, we’ll look at how finance and fintech fare when it comes to gender equity, share experiences from women leaders across Versapay and beyond, and explore how the industry can hope to close its gender gap.

-The fintech gender gap
+The current gender gap in finance and fintech

 A 2018 survey by Lend Academy found that women only make up 37% of employees working in fintech.
 This gap widens the higher you move up the corporate ladder and is most pronounced at the founder level.
 According to a Deloitte study, women make up just 7% of the fintech founder community.

-Although nearly half of working mothers take an extended break from work after having children, many of them face significant challenges when returning to work, among which is the perceived stigma that parenthood precludes women from being fully committed to their jobs.
+Although nearly half of working mothers do take an extended break from work after having children, many of them face significant challenges when returning to work, among which is the perceived stigma that parenthood precludes women from being fully committed to their jobs.

 “My husband and I were married for almost fifteen years before we had our first child.
 My plans for having our first baby were always delayed because I would tell myself ‘I need to do X in my career before I become a mom.’
 I would tell myself that I wouldn’t have the same drive or commitment because I’d be focused on being a mom.
 I was incredibly mistaken.
 From my personal experience, my commitment and passion for my job have only elevated after becoming a mom.
 You can be a working mom and you can excel in your career.”

-“I’ve been really fortunate to have a great support system in my career,” says Carrie.
+“I’ve been really fortunate to have a great support system in my career,” said Carrie.
 “I’ve been empowered through a mentor that really paved the way for my career by providing the right guidance and opportunities for growth.
 She built a workplace around accountability and transparency.
-You knew when you were doing things really well, and you had constructive feedback when you needed it.”
+You knew when you were doing things well, and you had constructive feedback when you needed it.”

-Feeling comfortable tapping into these support networks and accepting guidance from others is also essential in our path to success.
-“I had some people along the way who gave me a chance and I took that chance and ran with it,” says Jayme.
+Feeling comfortable tapping into these support networks and accepting guidance from others is also essential in women’s path to success.
+“I had some people along the way who gave me a chance and I took that chance and ran with it,” said Jayme.
 “Each decision I made led me to where I am.
 There were a lot of people along the way who helped me, and I was willing to accept that help.”

-What fintechs can do to drive change
+What businesses must do to drive change

-For those goals to come to fruition, companies should start by assessing what their own unique challenges are for maintaining diverse talent and creating programs and initiatives targeted at solving them.
-Fintechs can start to see incremental change by:
+For those goals to come to fruition, companies also need to assess what their own unique challenges are for maintaining diverse talent and creating programs and initiatives targeted at solving them.

 - Creating or spotlighting peer-to-peer networks and mentorship opportunities